composer/composer/doc/03-cli.md

 * **--tree (-t):** List your dependencies as a tree.
 If you pass a package name it will show the dependency tree for that package.
 * **--name-only (-N):** List package names only.
 * **--path (-P):** List package paths.

+## outdated

+The `outdated` command shows a list of installed packages including their current and latest versions.
+This is basically an alias for `composer show -l`.

+The color coding is as such:

+- **green**: Dependency is in the latest version and is up to date.
+- **yellow**: Dependency has a new version available that includes backwards compatibility breaks according to semver, so upgrade when you can but it may involve work.
+- **red**: Dependency has a new version that is semver-compatible and you should upgrade it.

 ## browse / home